KaneCheshire/PixelTest/README.md

 ## Options

 You can decide whether PixelTest tests your view with dynamic height or width, or fixed height and width.
 When you call `verify(view, ...)` you're also required to pass in an `LayoutStyle`.
-Typically this would be `.dynamicHeight`, which means that PixelTest will attempt to test your view with a fixed with of `320`, but allow it to dynamically resize in height based on its content.
+Typically this would be `.dynamicHeight(fixedWidth: 320)`, which means that PixelTest will attempt to test your view with a fixed width of `320`, but allow it to dynamically resize in height based on its content.

 This leaves you free to populate your view without having ugly layout code in your project or modules.

+Since it's so common to use `.dynamicHeight(fixedWidth: 320)`, PixelTest provides a shorthand so you can just use `.dynamicHeight` in your tests, which will automatically use a `fixedWidth` of `320`.

 Additionally, PixelTest now comes with some String constants that you can use for short/long/very long etc content when populating your view models: